Tourism Potential in Pakistan

-- “Port Grand” a Luxury food street near the port area in Karachi.
+- “Port Grand” is a Luxury food street near the port area in Karachi.

 Views of Vloggers

-There have been so many Travel Vloggers who have visited Pakistan and have left with their lives and view about the world completely changed many have even converted their faiths to Islam
+So many Travel Vloggers have visited Pakistan and have left their lives and view about the world completely changed.
+Many have even converted their faiths to Islam.

-Most notably Eva Zu Beck visited Pakistan and all of her videos about Pakistan have individually gained over a million views.
+Most notably, Eva Zu Beck visited Pakistan, and all of her videos about Pakistan have individually gained over a million views.
 Jay Pelfery visited Pakistan and was so inspired by the Islamic Faith that he converted to Islam and became Muslim.
-Also, Rosie Gabrielle visited Pakistan, and just like Jay Pelfery she also was inspired by our faith became a Muslim.
+Also, Rosie Gabrielle visited Pakistan, and just like Jay Pelfrey, she also was inspired by our faith became a Muslim.

-All 3 of the Travel Vloggers have millions of views on every one of their videos and they have received unimaginable love from the people of Pakistan.
-The people they met were the people who are being falsely portrayed by the media and are misunderstood by people of other countries.
+All 3 of the Travel Vloggers have millions of views on every one of their videos, and they have received unimaginable love from the people of Pakistan.
+The people they met were the people who were falsely portrayed by the media and were misunderstood by people of other countries.
 These people shared with them whatever they had and treated them as part of their families.
-They shared with these unknown travelers their clothes, their food, their beds, their roofs, their culture, and whatever they had to give.
+They shared their clothes, food, beds, roofs, culture, and whatever they had to give with these unknown travelers.

 The Tourism Precautions in Pakistan are mostly untapped and unutilized.
-My country is such a diverse array of cultures, colors, races, food, fashion, religion, and everything you can think of.
-Pakistan is what the world is now looking for, These are the Facts that represent Pakistan not what the media shows.
+My country is diverse in cultures, colors, races, food, fashion, religion, and everything you can think of.
+Pakistan is what the world is now looking for.
+These are the Facts that represent Pakistan, not what the media shows.
 Pakistan has even been voted the #1 tourism destination in 2020.

 But there is something we need to be careful about.
-There is Tourism and then there is over-tourism.
-This is what we need to be careful about, that people would try to capitalize on this opportunity to fast and abuse the landscape, that tourists will overcrowd the streets and will have confrontations with locals.
-This is where the government needs to step in and make Policies about how many and how often tourists can come to Pakistan and The Currently Government of Imran Khan is doing a good job and trying its best to make Pakistan the ultimate sustainable tourist destination.
+There is Tourism, and then there is over-tourism.
+This is what we need to be cautious about that people would try to capitalize on this opportunity to fast and abuse the landscape, that tourists will overcrowd the streets and will have confrontations with locals.
+This is where the government needs to step in and make Policies about how many tourists can come to Pakistan.
+The Currently Government of Imran Khan is doing a good job and trying its best to make Pakistan the ultimate sustainable tourist destination.

-Hope you like our blog post.
-If you like our content and want to read more travel blogs please visit our Travel Section.
+I hope you like our blog post.
+If you like our content and want to read more travel blogs, please visit our Travel Section.
 We will be elaborating on our sub-topics in other posts in the travel category.
 In the future, we will be publishing more blog posts around this post so stay tuned to Whateverison.